Royal Engineers: History

-In 1855, the Board of Ordnance was abolished.
-Authority over the Royal Engineers, Royal Sappers and Miners and Royal Artillery was transferred to the Commander-in-Chief of the Forces, uniting them with the rest of the Army.
-In 1856, the Royal Engineers and Royal Sappers and Miners became a unified corps as the Corps of Royal Engineers, and their headquarters were moved from the Royal Arsenal, Woolwich, to Chatham, Kent.
+In 1855, when the Board of Ordnance was abolished, authority over the Royal Engineers, Corps of Royal Sappers and Miners, and Royal Artillery, was transferred to the Commander-in-Chief of the Forces.
+In 1856, the Royal Engineers and the Corps of Royal Sappers and Miners were integrated to form the Corps of Royal Engineers, who were to be headquartered at Chatham, Kent.

-The re-organisation of the British military that began in the mid-Nineteenth Century and stretched over several decades included the reconstitution of the Militia, the raising of the Volunteer Force, and the ever-closer organisation of the part-time forces with the regular army.
-The old Militia had been an infantry force, other than the occasional employment of Militiamen to man artillery defences and other roles on an emergency basis.
+The re-organisation of the British military that began in the mid-nineteenth century and stretched over several decades included the reconstitution of the Militia, the raising of the Volunteer Force, and the ever-closer organisation of the part-time forces with the regular army.
+The old Militia had been an infantry force, other than the occasional employment of militiamen to man artillery defences and other roles on an emergency basis.
 This changed in 1861, with the conversion of some units to artillery roles.
-Militia and Volunteer Engineering companies were also created, beginning with the conversion of the militia of Anglesey and Monmouthshire to engineers in 1877.
+Militia and Volunteer Force engineering companies were also created, beginning with the conversion of the militia of Anglesey and Monmouthshire to engineers in 1877.

 The Militia and Volunteer Force engineers supported the regular Royal Engineers in a variety of roles, including the Submarine Mining Service operating the boats required to tend the submarine mine defences that protected harbours in Britain and its empire.
 These included a submarine mining militia company that was authorised for Bermuda in 1892, but never raised, and the Bermuda Volunteer Engineers that wore Royal Engineers uniforms and replaced the regular Royal Engineers companies withdrawn from the Bermuda Garrison in 1928.
 The part-time reserve forces were amalgamated into the Territorial Force in 1908, which was retitled the Territorial Army after the First World War, and the Army Reserve in 2014.

 Units from the Royal Engineers and Royal Artillery were in Australia, even after Federation.

-In 1911, the Corps formed its Air Battalion, the first flying unit of the British Armed Forces.
+In 1911, the corps formed its Air Battalion, the first flying unit of the British Armed Forces.
 The Air Battalion was the forerunner of the Royal Flying Corps and Royal Air Force.